Find outlines by Subject code

 EAC150 - College English

-College English is an introductory college writing and reading subject fundamental to successful college studies.
+College English is an introductory college writing and reading course fundamental to successful college studies.
 Through a variety of assignments and classroom activities, students will strive to develop the rhetorical and analytical skills essential to their success as communicators in college and upon graduation.
 Fiction and non-fiction will be a central vehicle for teaching writing.

 PRE-REQUISITES: EAC149, EAP500, ESL934, ELI Level 8 or placement based on a Seneca College English Skills Assessment